kevinsogo/compgen/README.md

 $ kg subtasks -i "tests/*.in" -c java Detector # alternative
 ```

-### Method 2: Using a validator which can detect subtasks
+### Method 2: Using a validator which can validate against subtasks

 Write a program (say `Validator.java`) that takes the subtask number as the first argument and an input file from stdin, and exits with code 0 iff the file is valid for that subtask.
 Then run the following: